AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        meaning lossless.
    * - ``ICCProfile``
      - uint8[]
-     - The ICC color profile
+     - The ICC color profile.
+A variety of other ``ICCProfile:*`` attributes may also be present, extracted from the main profile.
    * - ``jpeg:subsampling``
      - string
      - Describes the chroma subsampling, e.g., ``"4:2:0"`` (the default),